-TERM 2 GUIDANCE — IMMJ 4021 — Critical Thinking in Practice
+TERM 2 GUIDANCE — IMJ 7004 — Critical Thinking in Practice

-The work for this module is that which will go into sections 7–10 of the project form:
+The work for this module is the theory project form which consists of the following sections:

 - Research Questions